BalzGuenat/qmk_firmware/keyboards/BreakUp60/BreakUp60_README.md

 ## Assembly

 1. Solder any remaining components to the PCB.
+2. Use an SPI to flash the bootloader and QMK firmware.
+After the first time, the keyboard can be flashed without a SPI via USB.
-2. Install stabilizers.
+3. Install stabilizers.
-3. Glue the crosslink connectors into the case.
-The pins go on the left half.
+4. Glue the pogo connectors into the case.
+The pins go on the left half where they are better protected.
 The contact pads on the right.
-4. Solder the wires for the crosslink connectors to the PCB
+5. Solder the wires for the crosslink connectors to the PCB.
-5. Screw the PCB to the case.
+6. Place the PCB into the case and screw it in place.
-6. Solder the crosslink wires to the connectors.
+7. Solder the crosslink wires to the connectors.
-7. Use an SPI to flash the bootloader and QMK firmware.
-After the first time, the keyboard can be flashed without a SPI via USB.

 ## Hardware Description

-Each half has an Atmel ATMega32U4.
+Each half has its own Atmel ATMega32U4 controller.
 In general, the matrices / pin assignments between the halves are very different but some key pins have the same assignment.
 The pins for SPI programming, USB and crosslink are broken out to through-hole pads.

 ### Handedness Detection

-Pin `XXX` is used to detect handedness.
+Pin `B7` is used to detect handedness.
 On the left half, the pin is pulled high; on the right half, it is pulled low.

 The `UVBUS` pin is only connected on the left MC and can be used as an alternative to detect handedness.